 Step Two: Appraisal

-The property you end up choosing will also be rigorously inspected, and an appraisal done to ensure it is considered to have a similar value to other homes in the area.
-The independent appraisal done by the bank will be a determining factor in the rate and terms of your mortgage.
-A licensed appraiser will physically inspect the property and offer an expert's estimated value.
-The cost of the appraisal is usually paid by the prospective buyer and runs between $300 and $500.
+The real estate property you end up choosing will also be rigorously inspected, and an appraisal done to ensure it is considered to have a similar value to other homes in the area.
+The independent real estate appraisal done by the bank will be a determining factor in the rate and terms of your mortgage.
+A licensed appraiser will physically inspect the real estate property and offer an expert's estimated value.
+The cost of the appraisal is usually paid by the prospective home buyer and runs between $300 and $500.

 Step Three: Title Search and Insurance